spawaskar-cora/cora-docs/docs/forensics-anthro-guide/methods.md

 ## **Kasper KA, Austin D, Kvanli AH, Rios TR, Senn DR (2009)**
-Reliability of third molar development for age estimation in a Texas Hispanic population: A comparison study. *Journal of Forensic Sciences,* 54(3):651-657.
+Reliability of third molar development for age estimation in a Texas Hispanic population: A comparison study. *Journal of Forensic Sciences* 54:651-657.

 * *Purpose:*  Age estimation of Hispanic populations by scoring third molar development radiographically using the method of Demirjian et al. (1973) for crown and root formation.
 * *Sample:* Hispanic individuals (n = 950) aged from 12-22 years